Determining a graph from its reconfiguration graph: Introduction and main results

-By definition, giving $G$ and $k$ completely determines $\Ck$.
-In early 2024, Asgarli et al.~\cite{asgarli2024} asked if the reverse can also be true.
-More explicitly, they conjectured that every graph~$G$ is uniquely determined by the collection of recolouring graphs $\Ck$, $k\in\mathbb{Z}^+$.
+By definition, giving~$G$ and~$k$ completely determines~$\Ck$.
+In early 2024, Asgarli \textit{et al.}~\cite{asgarli2025} asked if the reverse can also be true.
+More explicitly, they conjectured that every graph~$G$ is uniquely determined by the collection of recolouring graphs~$\Ck$, $k\in\mathbb{Z}^+$.
 Moreover, they conjectured that every graph~$G$ is in fact uniquely determined by some finite subcollection of these recolouring graphs.
-Shortly afterwards, these conjectures were answered in a strong sense by Hogan et al.~\cite{hogan2024}, who proved that a single recolouring graph~$\Ck$ suffices to determine~$G$, provided~$k$ is large enough.
+Shortly afterwards, these conjectures were answered in a strong sense by Hogan \textit{et al.}~\cite{hogan2024}, who proved that a single recolouring graph~$\Ck$ suffices to determine~$G$, provided~$k$ is large enough.

-\begin{theorem}[Hogan et al.\ \cite{hogan2024}] \mbox{}\\* Let $G$ be an $n$-vertex graph.
-If $k>5n^2$, then $G$ can be determined from the recolouring graph $\Ck$, assuming we know $k$. \end{theorem}
+\begin{theorem}[Hogan \textit{et al.}\ \cite{hogan2024}] \mbox{}\\* Let~$G$ be an $n$-vertex graph.
+If $k>5n^2$, then~$G$ can be determined from the recolouring graph~$\Ck$, assuming we know~$k$. \end{theorem}

-Our first contribution is to improve Theorem~\ref{thm:hogan} by first showing that a much smaller~$k$ suffices, and by removing the assumption that the value of $k$ is known in advance.
+Our first contribution is to improve Theorem~\ref{thm:hogan} by first showing that a much smaller~$k$ suffices, and by removing the assumption that the value of~$k$ is known in advance.

-\begin{theorem} \mbox{}\\* Let $G$ be a graph.
-If $k>\chi(G)$, then $G$ can be determined from $\Ck$, even without knowing the exact value of $k$. \end{theorem}
+\begin{theorem} \mbox{}\\* Let~$G$ be a graph.
+If $k>\chi(G)$, then~$G$ can be determined from~$\Ck$, even without knowing the exact value of~$k$. \end{theorem}

-Similarly to the result in~\cite{hogan2024}, the proof of Theorem \ref{thm:chi+1-general} provides a recovery algorithm which runs in polynomial time with respect to the size of $\Ck$ (which in general is exponential in the size of $G$).
+Similarly to the result in~\cite{hogan2024}, the proof of Theorem~\ref{thm:chi+1-general} provides a recovery algorithm which runs in polynomial time with respect to the size of~$\Ck$ (which in general is exponential in the size of~$G$).
 However, we can prove that by using more colours, we can improve this recovery algorithm to run in polynomial time with respect to $|V(G)|$.

-\begin{theorem} \mbox{}\\* Let $G$ be an $n$-vertex graph of maximum degree $\Delta$.
-If $k>\min\{n,2\Delta\}$, then $G$ can be determined from $\Ck$ by considering at most $(kn)^2$ different colourings in $\Ck$, even without knowing the exact value of $k$. \end{theorem}
+\begin{theorem} \mbox{}\\* Let~$G$ be an $n$-vertex graph of maximum degree $\Delta\ge1$.
+If $k>\min\{n,2\Delta\}$, then~$G$ can be determined from~$\Ck$ by considering at most $(kn)^2$ different colourings in~$\Ck$, even without knowing the exact value of~$k$. \end{theorem}

+In addition, if $\Delta=0$, \textit{i.e.}\ if~$G$ has no edges, then our proof gives that~$G$ can be determined easily from~$\Ck$ if $k>1$.
 The proofs of Theorems~~\ref{thm:chi+1-general} and~\ref{thm:algo} for the most part utilise observations that were already present in the proof of Theorem~\ref{thm:hogan} in~\cite{hogan2024}.
 However the authors in~\cite{hogan2024} use a counting argument, whereas we utilise further structural observations.